-The 233 manuscript collections of Fellows and other leading scientists, in particular, are valuable original sources of information on the history of Australian science.
-The collections, although in good condition, require improved conservation management, findability and accessibility to ensure their longevity and maximise their benefit to Australian and international science history researchers.
+While the collections are in good condition, they require improved conservation management and findability to ensure their longevity and to maximise their benefit to Australian and international researchers.